• Skip to main content

 Frequently Asked Questions

-HM Land Registry price paid data is updated on a monthly basis and has data available for individual property sales, including the roads and postcodes, since 1995.
-We aim to update our location research regularly and we provide a date stamp on each of our research articles so you can see when it was last updated.
+HM Land Registry price paid data is updated on a monthly basis and has records for individual property sales, including roads and postcodes, since 1995.
+We aim to update our location research regularly and provide a date stamp on each article so you can see when it was last updated.
+The content and house price data on this page were updated in January 2026.

 back to the table of contents